-You may see other ships in Antarctica – anything from icebreaking cruise ships to tiny yachts that make you wonder how on earth they managed to get all the way down to the Antarctic Peninsula.
+You may see other ships in Antarctica – anything from icebreaking polar vessels to tiny yachts that make you wonder how on earth they managed to get all the way down to the Antarctic Peninsula.
 If you stop at places like Port Lockroy and South Georgia Island you may also meet the caretakers.
 But otherwise, be prepared to have zero contact with anyone other than your shipmates and crew.

 While it’s tempting to go in for a cuddle with the first penguin you see, keeping a respectful distance from Antarctic wildlife is key to a safe, low-impact journey (although sometimes you may find yourself in a position where the local wildlife don’t follow that rule – sneaky penguins and seals are the biggest culprits).
 All Intrepid trips keep a respectful distance from wildlife, as per our wildlife guidelines set out by the International Association of Antarctic Tour Operators (IAATO for short).

-Q: Do I have to worry about any dangers or diseases?
+Do I have to worry about any hazards on land?

 While very uncommon, some Antarctic wildlife can bite if cornered or threatened, which is why it’s important to keep a distance from all animals at all times.
 That seal snoring in the snow might look cute, but it’s also capable of defending itself – so best to leave it be and watch with wide-eyed wonder.

-When it comes to diseases, the most important precaution to take is to protect against the diseases and pests that could impact the environment.
+When it comes to bio-security, the most important precaution to take is to protect the environment against foreign diseases and pests.
 Washing your boots after every shore excursion ensures that contamination isn’t carried from area-to-area around Antarctica.
 Your ship’s crew will remind you of this and provide ways to clean and scrub your boots and clothing after shore excursions.

-Polar expeditions have changed dramatically since the days when Antarctic explorers subsisted on a heinous diet of animal fat, tobacco and hard biscuits.
+Polar expeditions have changed dramatically since the days when Antarctic explorers subsisted on a diet of animal fat, tobacco and hard biscuits.
 These days, breakfast, lunch and dinner are served on-board, so you definitely won’t go hungry.
 The dining room on the Ocean Endeavour has floor-to-ceiling windows, so you can watch icebergs float past while you tuck into an a la carte dinner.

 Apart from a crew of hardy, Antarctica-obsessed professionals, an Antarctic voyage typically has a broad mix of folk all united by their quest to see the great white wonder of Antarctica.
 Expect to share a ship with everyone from sprightly seniors to binocular-wielding bird nerds, loved-up honeymooners, and corporate types thirsting for a solo adventure.
 From Switzerland to Korea, Canada, Australia, South Africa and beyond – people of all ages, from all walks of life, from all over the world can not resist the magnetic pull of the south.
 Antarctica is perfect for solo travellers, too.
 Many explorers choose to go solo, and it’s easy to strike up conversations at the bar when you’ve been out looking at penguins all day.